ilvalerione/carisma/docs/authorization/policies.md

 }
 ```

-> {warninig} Undefined Policy Methods
+!> Undefined Policy Methods
->
+!>
-> If a policy exists but is missing a method for a particular action, the user will not be allowed to perform that action.
+!> If a policy exists but is missing a method for a particular action, the user will not be allowed to perform that action.
 So, if you have defined a policy, don't forget to define all of its relevant authorization methods.